Weather

 What to Do

-Wildlife viewing on the Ballestas Islands: Accessible from the beach town of Paracas (near Pisco) by tour boat, these islands, nicknamed ‘the Galapagos Islands of Peru', are home to rare birds like pelicans, penguins, Peruvian boobies, and Inca terns.
-It’s also common to spot sea lions, turtles, dolphins, and whales in the park.
-Due to its ideal location on the Pacific coast, day trips can be made while you explore the sand dunes of Huacachina.
+Wildlife viewing on the Ballestas Islands: These islands, nicknamed "the Galápagos Islands of Peru," are accessible by tour boat from the beach town of Paracas (near Pisco). they're home to rare birds like pelicans, penguins, Peruvian boobies, and Inca terns.
+The park also has sea lions, turtles, dolphins, and whales.
+Due to its ideal location on the Pacific coast, day trips can be made while you explore the dunes of Huacachina.

 Trekking: There are trekking opportunities all over Peru, though February does experience some closures for maintenance and heavy rains in some places.
-For shorter hikes, here's a list of the best Day Hikes in the Sacred Valley near Cusco
+For shorter hikes, here's a list of the best Day Hikes in the Sacred Valley near Cusco.

 Sightseeing in Lima: Despite the fact that it hardly ever rains here, this layover city often gets overlooked for Cusco.
-But Peru's capital is rich in history and culture with beautiful architecture, cathedrals, interesting museums, a growing culinary scene (including #6 & #7 on The World's 50 Best Restaurants list), nightlife, and great shopping.
-Make sure to spend an evening watching the sunset overlooking the bluffs at Miraflores.
+But Peru's capital is rich in history and culture with beautiful architecture, cathedrals, interesting museums, a growing culinary scene (including #6 & #7 on "The World's 50 Best Restaurants" list), nightlife, and great shopping.
+Enjoy an evening watching the sunset overlooking the bluffs at Miraflores.
 Here's more on what to do in Lima.

-History & Inca ruins: Within the Sacred Valley, you’ll find a host of ruins like Ollantaytambo, Sacsayhuaman, and Pisac near the colonial city of Cusco.
-While these smaller sites are more spread out than Machu Picchu, you’ll have your fill of Spanish colonial villages, handicraft markets, and Incan history if you manage to visit them all.
+History & Inca ruins: Within the Sacred Valley, you'll find a host of ruins like Ollantaytambo, Sacsayhuaman, and Pisac near the colonial city of Cusco.
+While these smaller sites are more spread out than Machu Picchu, you'll have your fill of Spanish colonial villages, handicraft markets, and Inca history if you manage to visit them all.

-Dig into local cuisine: The guinea pig dish called cuy is Peru’s most authentic edible experience, often found in highland towns like Cusco and the Urubamba Valley.
+Dig into local cuisine: The guinea pig dish called cuy is Peru's most authentic edible experience, often found in highland towns like Cusco and the Urubamba Valley.
 Also look for fresh ceviche, stir-fried beef, and creamy chicken dishes.
 Potato dishes are ubiquitous, having been cultivated in the Andes for 10,000 years.
 There are a dizzying number of types on offer (great with spicy cheese sauce).
-Also, make sure to try the picarones, or Peruvian donuts.
+Also, make sure to try the picarones, or Peruvian doughnuts.

 Peru is known for its many festivals, with literally thousands of them held all over the country every year.
-A few notable events in February echo the Roman Catholic calendar and are celebrated with great pageantry, especially in indigenous highland villages, where Catholic feast days are often linked with traditional agricultural festivals:
+A few notable events in February echo the Roman Catholic calendar and are celebrated with great pageantry, especially in Indigenous highland villages, where Catholic feast days are often linked with traditional agricultural festivals:

 More Helpful Information